evercoinx/meme-tools/README.md

     - [Dex Tools](https://www.dextools.io/app/en/trending)
     - [Defined](https://www.defined.fi/tokens/discover?createdAt=hour1&rankingBy=volume&rankingDirection=DESC)

-2. Create the following meme images on [Midjourney](https://www.midjourney.com):
+2. Create the two meme images on [Midjourney](https://www.midjourney.com):

-    1. The token image with the size of 200x200.
-Save it as the _$TOKEN_SYMBOL.wepb_ in the _images/production_ folder.
+    - The token image with the size of 200x200.
+Save it as the _$TOKEN_SYMBOL.wepb_ in the _images/production_ folder

-    2. The banner image with the size of 600x200.
-Save it as _$TOKEN_SYMBOL-banner.webp_ in the _images/production_ folder.
+    - The banner image with the size of 600x200.
+Save it as _$TOKEN_SYMBOL-banner.webp_ in the _images/production_ folder

-3. Create social channels:
+3. Create the social channels:

-    1. Create an email on [Adguard](https://adguard.com/en/adguard-temp-mail/overview.html).
+    - Create an email on [Adguard](https://adguard.com/en/adguard-temp-mail/overview.html)

-    2. Create an account on [X.com](https://x.com/i/flow/signup).
+    - Create an account on [X.com](https://x.com/i/flow/signup)

-    3. Write the greeting post on the X account.

-    4. Boost the X.com account and the greeting post via [Socialplug.io](https://panel.socialplug.io/order/twitter-nft):

-        - 100 Twitter NFT Followers
-        - 200 Twitter NFT Likes
-        - 200 Twitter NFT Retweets
-        - 30 Twitter NFT Comments
-        - 30 Twitter NFT Quote Tweets

-    5. Create a Telegram public group and channel.
+    - Create a Telegram public group and channel

 4. Run this command to make sure that the _production_ environment is set correctly: